Next Unicorn: Synthetic Biology Startup Ginkgo Bioworks?

 Investment is Strong

 Ginkgo is already moving and shaking like a unicorn.
 In September, the startup announced it would partner with Bayer and a hedge fund on a $100 million agtech startup that would be a direct competitor to Indigo.
 One possible microbial-based product could see crops capable of fertilizing themselves.
 Earlier this year, Ginkgo entered into a partnership with a global flavor and nutrition company called Kerry to produce specialty enzymes.
-Kerry already uses fermentation technology to produces enzymes but will turn to Ginkgo’s technology to improve their functionality for food.
+Kerry already uses fermentation technology to produce enzymes but will turn to Ginkgo’s technology to improve their functionality for food.

 It’s been a good year for biotech startups in general, according to PitchBook.
 Companies have raised about $10 billion across about 500 deals through the first 11 months of the year, compared to $7 billion in financing last year.
 Synthetic biology, specifically, surpassed $1 billion in financing last year for the first time, CB Insights reported.
 We don’t have near-year-end numbers yet, but a trade organization called SynBioBeta reported the industry was already well past a half-billion dollars in new investments as of early August.